damiankorcz/Alternative-Checkboxes-Reference-Set/README.md

 https://discord.com/channels/686053708261228577/1291469509336502272

 Going forward please use the Issues section in this repository to report any issues, ask for help with implementing toggles in your theme or creating your own Alternative Checkbox sets, etc.

-# 🗃️ Usage

-Please refer to the [Usage Guide]() for information on how to use the Reference Set snippet, implement toggles in your theme for your current Alternative Checkboxes implementation as well as how to make your own set based on the reference.

 # 🛠 Contributing